 Everyone except for Mrs. Alice Vanderbilt.

 The fountain has been restored several times, first in 1948.
-Then in a much larger undertaking the entire 12-foot central basin was replaced with a granite copy in 1970.
+Then, in a much larger undertaking, the entire 12-foot central basin was replaced with a granite copy in 1970.
 Beginning in 1983, a $3.7 million rehabilitation on the fountain and the plaza in general was started.
-The fountain was disassembled and the statue of Pomona was put into storage.
+The fountain was disassembled and the statue of Pomona was placed in storage.
 Six years later, with new plumbing and wiring and restored stonework, the fountain was up and running again.
 But not for long.

 In 1922 she attempted suicide and in 1931 she was ordered into a psychiatric facility.
 There she lived until her death at 105 in 1996.